 Film & Music

 In 2015, filmmaker Frank Vitale selected Something Wrong With Her to be the background & foundation of a unique feature film project.
 The film is a fictional sequel to the memoir, but the people, their backgrounds, conflicts, anxieties and viewpoints are all “real.”
-Filmed in 2015 without a script, Anorgasmia will be released for private download soon.
+Filmed in 2015 without a script, Anorgasmia is available for rent or purchase on DVD.

 A novel is like classical music: the composer is in control of the melody, the counter-melodies, the harmony, the developmental modulations through key changes, the tempo and rhythm.
 Each performance will sound basically the same although listeners may be able to hear nuanced alterations in interpretation, and each listener will pick up on varied aspects that speak to him/her differently.
 In jazz the composer may start out being in control of the melody – although not really, as jazz players will seldom just play the notes as written, will usually immediately tease and tinker with them.
 The jazz composer also can’t maintain absolute control of the rhythm – any composition can be changed to samba or basa nova or up-tempo.
 The chord changes?
 Miles Davis was known to alter the chord changes to suit what he wanted to do.
 Every time the piece is performed, it’s a brand new experience: tempo, harmony, structure, duration, and especially the improvised solos – all are developed each time by the particular musicians who perform.
 Every time surprising, every time different, based on new emotions and discoveries.
 I hope this book is more like jazz than like a novel.